Belgium backs call for European inquiry into biofuel fraud

 The total declared consumption of POME-based biofuels in the EU is said to exceed the estimated global production capacity.
 Ireland is therefore requesting an in-depth investigation by the European Commission.

 This request was formalised in Luxembourg on Tuesday.
-"We join Ireland in its request," Tinne Van der Straeten, Belgium's Energy minister, said as she arrived for a meeting with her European counterparts in Luxembourg.
+"We join Ireland in its request," Tinne Van der Straeten, Belgium's Energy minister, said as she arrived for a meeting with her European counterparts.

 Sustainability criteria

-"We ask the European Commission to include POMEs in its investigation into biofuels," said Van der Straeten.
+"We ask the European Commission to include POMEs in its investigation into biofuels," she said.
 The aim is to ensure that imported biofuels meet European sustainability criteria and do not undermine the integrity of EU climate policy.

 In Belgium, the volume of POME multiplied by 15 between 2021 and 2022.
 In 2023, it was 560 times higher than in 2021, according to figures provided by Van der Straeten.